scutisorex/SPHARMtutorial/README.md

 You will need:
 1. 3DSlicer: download the most recent stable release from [here](https://download.slicer.org/).
 2. A few extensions added to slicer: you will need SPHARM-PDM, SlicerIGT, and ShapePopulationViewer, which you can get through the [Extensions Manager](https://slicer.readthedocs.io/en/latest/user_guide/modules/extensionwizard.html).
 You will also need the DeCA module, which is not yet available through the extensions manager, but can be downloaded from [Sara Rolfe's GitHub](https://github.com/smrolfe/DeCA).
 Instructions on installing an extension from a file available [here](https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html).
-3. Cleaned and downsampled claw models, centered at the origin for ease of use.
-You can find those [here](https://drive.google.com/drive/folders/106lqQWDnX4ug_r-MfuhWrRjKnLYkVoru?usp=sharing).
+3. Cleaned and downsampled claw models, centered at the origin for ease of use, plus the landmarking template.
+You can find all of those [here](https://drive.google.com/drive/folders/106lqQWDnX4ug_r-MfuhWrRjKnLYkVoru?usp=sharing).
 4. A sense of humor.

 ### Data and landmarking preparation